ericlavigne/CarND-MPC-Clojure/README.md

-# CarND PID Control
+# CarND Model Predictive Control
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 Self-Driving Car Engineer Nanodegree Program

 ---

-Clojure version of Udacity's PID controller project from term 2 of the self-driving car engineer nanodegree.
+Clojure version of Udacity's MPC project from term 2 of the self-driving car engineer nanodegree.
 This repository is intended to serve as starter code for other students who wish to complete the project in Clojure.